Skip to content

 4. Computer controlled cutting

-This week, I learned how the use the vinyl and laser cutters to create my own sticker and a parametric puzzle kit, respectively.
+This week, I learned how to use the vinyl and laser cutters to create my own sticker and a parametric puzzle kit, respectively.
 Although I have used these two tools in the past, I wasn’t too familiar with multi-layer stickers as I had only made single layered ones before.
 Additionally, I didn’t have too much experience with parametric design either.
 I have used Fuson 360 many times before and I feel familiar with it, but the new added element of custom user parameters made this project much more interesting.

 Parametric Design